 Pro-Active Living: 5 Ways To Stay Active After Treatment

 Rehab is a time spent learning the skills needed to stay sober and build a life free of drugs and alcohol.
 The time spent there is intense.
-After 30 to 90 days, you return to your regular life a changed person ready to face old routines with newfound sobriety.
+After you return to your regular life a changed person ready to face old routines with newfound sobriety.
 But this time can be tough.
 You may have returned to familiar surroundings, but old memories and temptations may get in the way of new goals.
 Here are 5 ways to stay focused and active after treatment.

 1. Get in touch with the sober community.

 Addictions often begin through pressure from friends and peers.
 So the people you choose to spend time after completing treatment with have a much bigger impact than you think.
 Old friends may not take your sobriety seriously or won’t support you in your new lifestyle.

 This can easily lead to the temptation to drink or use again, and finally to a relapse.
 Getting in touch with other newly sober people for fun and activities is a good idea.
 You can go out and have a good time any day of the week without having the pressure to drink or use drugs.
 Getting sober friends is a good idea during this early stage as you will get stronger and adjust to a new life.

 Going back to a former home or neighborhood can be hard.
 This can put you back in direct contact with old friends, dealers, or locations that you strongly associate with drinking or doing drugs.
 Even the people you live with, like spouses, partners, or family members, can still be using.

 Sometimes these associations can trigger cravings for drugs that are overwhelming.
 If this is the case, it may be a good idea to move and get a truly fresh start.

 3. Continue the process of recovery.